-Shifting To “Over the Muscle”
+Shifting to “Over the Muscle”

-2 Reasons Why The Muscle Is Important
+2 Reasons the Muscle Is Important

 What determines where we place the implant?
 Glad you asked.
-The chest muscle generally serves two purposes with regards to the implant.
+The chest muscle generally serves two purposes with regard to the implant.
 It provides additional soft tissue coverage, and it can help shape the upper portion of the breasts.

-The second purpose of the chest muscle with regards to implants is to get a more natural look of the upper part of the breast.
-The most natural look of a breast is to have a bit of a slope to the upper portion, and not be overly round.
+The second purpose of the chest muscle with regard to implants is to get a more natural look of the upper part of the breast.
+The most natural look of a breast is to have a bit of a slope to the upper portion and not be overly round.
 When an implant is placed under the muscle, it puts some pressure on the implant and helps give a sloped look to the upper breast.
 This is particularly important with saline implants.
 Saline breast implants are stiffer than silicone implants and require more pressure on top of them to achieve this natural look.
 So with saline, I will almost always go under the muscle.

-Another Option For Better Shape
+Another Option for Better Shape

 I should point out that the other way to achieve this look is to use a shaped or teardrop implant.
 But I am not a big fan of these for several reasons, although we have them available for women who want them.
 These are making something of a comeback, especially with form-stable implants (aka gummy bear implants), particularly in post-mastectomy breast reconstruction.

-Over The Muscle Advantages
+Over the Muscle Advantages

 One of the advantages of going on top of the muscle when we can is that the shape of the breast will not be affected as the chest muscles contract.
 When the pectoralis muscle is flexed, it will press down on the implant and change its shape by either slightly flattening it, or by moving it a little upward or to the side.
 This is not harmful and resolves when the muscle is relaxed.
 But it doesn’t happen if the implant is on top of the muscle.
-[As a caveat, if I am working with someone who is a very heavy weight lifter, or competing in bodybuilding competitions, we will generally go on top of the muscle.
+[As a caveat, if I am working with someone who is a very heavy weightlifter, or competing in bodybuilding competitions, we will generally go on top of the muscle.
 Their breast implants may not look quite as natural as I would like, but with very large pectoralis muscles, the look will be much more unnatural under the muscle, mainly when they flex.]

 Occasionally I have had patients who have elected to have their implants moved from under to on top of the muscle.
 Some find that in the new position, they feel more comfortable or more natural.